Nikki L. Nollen, B.S., M.A., Ph.D.

 Overview

 The long-term goal of Dr. Nollen’s research is to reduce tobacco-related morbidity and mortality for low income and racial/ethnic minority populations.
-Her specific research interests are in evaluating promising behavioral and pharmacotherapy treatments for nicotine addiction, as well as examining psychosocial and biological mechanisms underlying tobacco use and treatment outcomes.
+Her specific research interests are in eliminating tobacco-related health disparities in low income and racial/ethnic minority communities by evaluating promising behavioral and pharmacotherapy treatments for racial/ethnic minority adult smokers interested in quitting and examining novel electronic nicotine delivery products for adult smokers unwilling or unable to quit combustible cigarettes.

 Publications